gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 }
 ```

-In that case, the class can be programmed to use the <xref:System.Web.Services.WebService> base class’ Context property to access a <xref:System.Web.HttpContext> object.
+In that case, the class can be programmed to use the <xref:System.Web.Services.WebService> base class' Context property to access a <xref:System.Web.HttpContext> object.
 The <xref:System.Web.HttpContext> object can be used to update and retrieve application state information by using its Application property, and can be used to update and retrieve session state information by using its Session property.

 ASP.NET provides considerable control over where the session state information accessed by using the Session property of the <xref:System.Web.HttpContext> is actually stored.
 It may be stored in cookies, in a database, in the memory of the current server, or in the memory of a designated server.
-The choice is made in the service’s configuration file.
+The choice is made in the service's configuration file.

 The WCF provides extensible objects for state management.
 Extensible objects are objects that implement <xref:System.ServiceModel.IExtensibleObject%601>.
 The most important extensible objects are <xref:System.ServiceModel.ServiceHostBase> and <xref:System.ServiceModel.InstanceContext>. `ServiceHostBase` allows you to maintain state that all of the instances of all of the service types on the same host can access, while `InstanceContext` allows you to maintain state that can be accessed by any code running within the same instance of a service type.